richardmleggett/MARTi/docs/source/cmdline.rst

 * ``-dontcompressblast`` will stop compression of BLAST files once parsed.
 * ``-dontrunblast`` will avoid re-running BLAST and will use the previously generated BLAST files.
 * ``-dontrunnt`` will avoid re-running BLAST nt and will use the previously generated BLAST files.
 BLAST processes other than 'nt' will still be run.
+* ``-dontcontinue`` will make the analysis start from scratch, rather than continuing from where a previous one was stopped.

 Creating a config file
 ----------------------